dotlang/language/README.md

 ##Source file

-Source file contains a number of definitions for struct, type and functions.
+Source file contains a number of definitions for types and functions.

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.
-- The order of the contents of source code file matters: First `import` section, `type` section, structs and finally functions.
+- The order of the contents of source code file matters: First `import` section, `type` section and finally functions.
 - `any` denotes any type.
-Everything can be used for `any` type (primitives, structs, unions, function pointers, ...).
-It can be something like an empty struct.
+Everything can be used for `any` type (primitives, tuples, unions, function pointers, ...).
+It can be something like an empty tuple.
 You have to initialize variables of type `any`.
 - Immutability: All variables are immutable but can be re-assigned.

 ###Tuple (Product types)
 ```
 type A :=  (x: int = 19) ;you can assign default value
 type B := (a: A, y: int) ;B composes A
-type C := ()             ;empty struct
+type C := ()             ;empty tuple
 type C := (y: int = 9)   ;setting default value
 type D := (int=9, string="G") ; unnamed fields.
 You can access them like an array.
 Also we can set default value.
 ```

-To create a new struct instance you just set it's type and assign it to an appropriate tuple:
+To create a new tuple instance you just set it's type and assign it to an appropriate tuple:
 ```
 var test: A = (x: 10)
 var test2: A = () ;no init